valenca13/15_min_city_Reddit_Github/README.md

 > Valença, G.; Hook, H (2024). *Why do some American fear “15-minute
 > cities”?*.
 Paper currently submitted for revision.

+**Short abstract**

+*Using a textual social media dataset obtained from Reddit, this research analyses the public discussion on 16 and 17 February 2024 surrounding the question, ‘Why do some Americans fear “15-minute cities”?’, with a mixed-methods approach.
+Topic modelling was used to categorize 2,346 eligible responses to the question into five main
+topics: Choice and opportunity (38.29%), urban transition (21.41%), apprehension and misinformation (16.65%), explanation (13.43%), and freedom of movement (10.22%).
+Bigrams and a qualitative thematic analysis were used to validate these topics, identifying nuanced public perceptions about the 15-minute city, including lifestyle preferences, socioeconomic factors, car-centric urban planning, practical challenges, government control conspiracies, cultural resistance, conceptualization, feasibility, polarization, and social concerns.*

 **1. Code**

 - Webscrapping the comments using Reddit’s API: [code](WebScrapping.R)